BelloAngela/AngelasEshop/README.md

 # Angela's EShop

 Welcome to my E-Shop, a fully-functional front-end e-commerce application built as a capstone project.
 This project allows users to browse, view details, sort, and filter products.
-Additionally, logged-in users can add items to their cart, edit quantities, remove products, and simulate a checkout process.
+Users can add items to their cart, edit quantities, remove products, and simulate a checkout process.

 Features
 Product Listings: Browse through a variety of products, including categories such as men's clothing and women's clothing.

 Product Details: View detailed information about each product, including descriptions, photos, and prices.

-Sorting and Filtering: Sort products by price (low to high or high to low) and by name (A to Z or Z to A).

 Cart Management: Add items to the cart, adjust quantities, remove products, and clear the entire cart.